Abdu Ali al Haji Sharqawi: Joint Review Task Force

 When he assumed office in January 2009, President Barack Obama made a number of promises about the future of Guantanamo.

 He promised to institute a new review system.
 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
 On 9 April 2013, that document was made public after a Freedom of Information Act request.

 Sharqawi Abdu Ali al-Hajj was one of the 71 individuals deemed too innocent to charge, but too dangerous to release.
 Al-Hajj was approved for transfer on 8 June 2021.

+Release

+Al-Hajj and 10 other detainees were transferred to Oman on January 6, 2025.